canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

   </div>
 </div>
 <h3>New layered theme page template</h3>
+<p>We also created a new layered theme page template that could be accessed through both the breadcrumbs and the footer.</p>
+<p>The layered theme template has a navigation bar on the left and a Most requested band on top.
+Topics for the theme are below the Most requested band.</p>
 <div class="row">
   <div class="mrgn-tp-lg mrgn-bttm-lg col-md-8">
     <figure class="gc-complex-img" role="group"> <img alt="A long description can be found after the image." src="../images/rs-wayfinding-theme-02-en.png" class="img-responsive" />
       <figcaption>
         <details>
-          <summary>Redesign of the theme pages with a navigation bar on the left</summary>
+          <summary>Prototype of a new theme page design</summary>
           <p class="mrgn-tp-lg">The redesigned theme page has the navigation bar on the left of the page.
 The right side of the page contains the theme name, most requested links, and topics with descriptions.</p>
         </details>
       </figcaption>
     </figure>
   </div>
 </div>
-<p>We also created a new layered theme page template that could be accessed through both the breadcrumbs and the footer.</p>
-<p>The layered theme template has a navigation bar on the left and a Most requested band on top.
-Topics for the theme are below the Most requested band.</p>
 <h3>New contextual Sign in button</h3>
 <p>Users commonly expect to find a Sign in button at the top right of the page.
 This is standard across many websites.
 It’s become a web convention.
 We added one to support this top task.</p>
 <div class="row">